Dhanushvarma/GazePointInterface/README.md

 - Ensure the Gazepoint sensor is properly connected and its software is running.
 - Check that the IP addresses and ports are correctly configured.
 - Verify that any firewalls or security software are not blocking the connections.

-## Contributing

-Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.